daniele-frade/42sp-cursus/04_born2beroot/guide/born2beroot_guide.md

     - Create a group: `Configure the Logical Volume Manager` ⇒ `Create Volume group` ⇒ group name: `LVMGroup` ⇒ `/dev/mapper/sda5_crypt`
     - Create logical volume: `Create Logical Volume` ⇒ `LVMGroup`
     - After creating all the logical volumes, it is necessary to adjust the 'Use as' and 'Mount points' for each one.
-Below, you will find all the necessary information to create and configure the logical volumes (based on 8GB):
+Below, you will find all the necessary information to create and configure the logical volumes (based on 8GB VM):

         - name `root` ⇒ size `3.2GB (32.47%)` ⇒ Use as `Ext4` ⇒ Mount point `/`
         - name `swap` ⇒ size `747MB (7.47%)` ⇒ Use as `swap area`